oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

      WantedBy=multi-user.target
     ```

-* After creating the file `/etc/systemd/system/podman-rac-cgroup.service` with the above contents, execute following steps:
+* After creating the file `/etc/systemd/system/Podman-rac-cgroup.service` with the above contents, execute following steps:

     ```bash
     # systemctl daemon-reload
-    # systemctl enable podman-rac-cgroup.service
+    # systemctl enable Podman-rac-cgroup.service
-    # systemctl enable podman-restart.service
+    # systemctl enable Podman-restart.service
-    # systemctl start podman-rac-cgroup.service
+    # systemctl start Podman-rac-cgroup.service
     ```

 10. To resolve VIPs and SCAN IPs, we are using a dummy DNS container in this guide.
 Before proceeding to the next step, create a [DNS server container](../OracleDNSServer/README.md).
-If you have a pre-configured DNS server in your environment, you can replace `-e DNS_SERVERS=172.16.1.25`, `--dns=172.16.1.25`, `-e DOMAIN=example.com`  and `--dns-search=example.com` parameters in **Section 2: Building Oracle RAC Database PODMAN Install Images** with the `DOMAIN_NAME' and 'DNS_SERVER' based on your environment.
-You need to make sure you have`podman-docker` package installed on your OL8 podman host to run the command using `docker` utility.
+If you have a pre-configured DNS server in your environment, you can replace `-e DNS_SERVERS=172.16.1.25`, `--dns=172.16.1.25`, `-e DOMAIN=example.com`  and `--dns-search=example.com` parameters in **Section 2: Building Oracle RAC Database Podman Install Images** with the `DOMAIN_NAME' and 'DNS_SERVER' based on your environment.
+You need to make sure you have`Podman-docker` package installed on your OL8 Podman host to run the command using `docker` utility.

 11. The Oracle RAC `Dockerfile` does not contain any Oracle software binaries.
 Download the following software from the [Oracle Technology Network](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) and stage them under `<GITHUM_REPO_CLONED_PATH>/docker-images/OracleDatabase/RAC/OracleRACStorageServer/dockerfiles` folder.

 * Oracle Database 21c Grid Infrastructure (21.3) for Linux x86-64
 * Oracle Database 21c (21.3) for Linux x86-64

-* Since Oracle RAC on PODMAN is supported on 21c from 21.7 or later, you need to download the grid release update (RU) from [support.oracle.com](https://support.oracle.com/portal/).
+* Since Oracle RAC on Podman is supported on 21c from 21.7 or later, you need to download the grid release update (RU) from [support.oracle.com](https://support.oracle.com/portal/).
 In this case, we downloaded RU `34155589`.

 * Download following one-offs for 21.7 from [support.oracle.com](https://support.oracle.com/portal/)
   * `34339952`
   * `32869666`

-12. if SELINUX is enabled on PODMAN host, you need to create RAC on PODMAN SELINUX policy.
-For details, refer the `How to Configure Podman for SELinux Mode` section [Real Application Clusters Installation Guide for PODMAN Containers Oracle Linux x86-64](https://support.oracle.com/portal/) in Oracle RAC on PODMAN documentation.
+12. if SELINUX is enabled on Podman host, you need to create RAC on Podman SELINUX policy.
+For details, refer the `How to Configure Podman for SELinux Mode` section [Real Application Clusters Installation Guide for Podman Containers Oracle Linux x86-64](https://support.oracle.com/portal/) in Oracle RAC on Podman documentation.

 ### Notes

-* If the PODMAN bridge network is not available outside your host, you can use the Oracle Connection Manager (CMAN) image to access the Oracle RAC Database from outside the host.
+* If the Podman bridge network is not available outside your host, you can use the Oracle Connection Manager (CMAN) image to access the Oracle RAC Database from outside the host.

 ## Section 2: Building Oracle RAC Database Container Images